dcruzeneil/custom-memory-allocator/README.md

 make
 ```

 This will generate the `my-malloc.so` shared library.

+### Testing the Custom `malloc`
-TO test this implementation by overwriting the existing `malloc` definition used by all programs, use the `LD_PRELOAD` trick:
+To test this implementation by overwriting the existing `malloc` definition used by all programs, use the `LD_PRELOAD` trick:
 ```sh
 LD_PRELOAD=./my-malloc.so [COMMAND/PROGRAM TO RUN]
 ```